biometricITC/cPP-biometrics/3_ProtectionProfile/Bio cPP.md

 Application note 1:

-In this cPP, relevant criteria are FAR and FRR and corresponding error rates shall be specified in the FIA\_MBV\_EXT.1.
+In this cPP, relevant criteria are FAR/FMR and FRR/FNMR and corresponding error rates shall be specified in the FIA\_MBV\_EXT.1.

 #### O.Enrol